 In FY 1998, new laws and regulations went into effect that prohibit immigrants from receiving many forms of federally funded public benefits, until such time as they become US citizens.
 Refugees, however, are excluded from this prohibition for the first seven years after arrival.
 After seven years, however, refugees will be unable to receive most benefits unless they have acquired US citizenship.

 All refugees under the age of 18 years old may attend public primary or secondary schools free of charge.
-Refugees have the same access to university education as US citizens and permanent residents, however, in most states there are tuition charges for public universities.
+Refugees have the same access to university education as US citizens and permanent residents.

 (d) Employment Benefits